pablolazaro/angular-component/README.md

         <p>Hello Word from my first component</p>
     </component>

-We already have our element, now we are going to define some properties and use them inside the component:
+We already have got the element, now we are going to define some properties and use them inside the component:

     <component name="myFirstComponent"
                definition="[